Alroyce/AlroyceCargo/README.md

 **Features**

-**Admin Login:**
+Admin Login

-Admin can log in to manage the system and handle orders.
+* Admin can log in to manage the system and handle orders.
-Admin has the ability to view all order details, including sender, receiver, package details, and payment information.
+* Admin has the ability to view all order details, including sender, receiver, package details, and payment information.

 User Login/Registration:

-Users can register an account and log in to track the status of their packages.
+* Users can register an account and log in to track the status of their packages.
-Users can enter their information for delivery and get updates on their package.
+* Users can enter their information for delivery and get updates on their package.

 Order Management:

-The system allows the admin to enter the details of the order and generate a tracking ID for each order.
+* The system allows the admin to enter the details of the order and generate a tracking ID for each order.
-Users can enter the tracking ID to check the current status of their delivery.
+* Users can enter the tracking ID to check the current status of their delivery.

 Package Tracking:

-Users and admin can track the package in real-time by using the unique tracking ID.
+* Users and admin can track the package in real-time by using the unique tracking ID.
-The status of the package is updated and can be accessed instantly.
+* The status of the package is updated and can be accessed instantly.

 Billing System:

-The system generates a bill for each package, including delivery charges and other details.
+* The system generates a bill for each package, including delivery charges and other details.
-The bill is automatically created when an order is placed, and users can access it through the system.
+* The bill is automatically created when an order is placed, and users can access it through the system.

-**Technologies Used**
+Technologies Used

 Python: The programming language used for building the backend of the system.
 SQLite3: A lightweight relational database management system used to store the data.